 Each member of the Compensation Committee must be (i) independent for purposes of Section 10C of the Securities Exchange Act of 1934, as amended, and the rules promulgated thereunder; and (ii) an independent director as determined under the applicable rules of the NYSE; including, the additional independence requirements for members of compensation committees under NYSE Rule 303A.02(a)(ii).
 In accordance therewith, in determining independence of directors for purposes of service on the Compensation Committee, the Board of Directors shall consider all factors specifically relevant to determining whether a director has a relationship to the company which is material to that director’s ability to be independent from management in connection with the duties of a compensation committee member including, but not limited to:

 The directors are elected each year by the stockholders at the company’s annual meeting.
 The Board of Directors, upon consideration of the recommendation of the Nominating and Governance Committee, proposes a slate of nominees to the stockholders for election.
+Annual re-nomination of directors is not automatic and the annual Board of Directors self-evaluation process contributes to the Nominating and Governance Committee’s and the Board of Directors' consideration of directors’ continuing service.
 Stockholders may propose nominees for consideration as director in the manner set forth in the company’s by-laws.

 Directors should exercise their business judgment to act in what they reasonably believe to be in the best interests of the company in a manner consistent with their fiduciary duties.
 In considering the best long-term and short-term interests of the company, where appropriate the directors may consider the needs and concerns of stakeholders and interested parties other than stockholders, including employees, suppliers, customers and communities in which the company conducts business, and other pertinent factors.